 FAQ: Will glue ruin my final project?

 I wrote a more exhaustive post about this for Tales of Cloth here, but generally speaking, many of us make quilts so we can snuggle under them, wrap them around those we love, or pass them down to the generations that come after us.
 Using quilts in this way will typically mean that the quilt will be washed and rewashed over time.
-Washable glue sticks should generally wash out with a single washing since even water will remove the glue, and if they’re acid free yellowing is a rare occurance.
+Using washable glue sticks that are acid free generally wash out with a single washing since even water will remove the glue, and if they’re acid free yellowing is a rare occurance.

 There are a lot of opinions about whether or not you need a thimble for EPP.
 I wholeheartedly understand the debate.
 After teaching a handful of EPP classes, I have observed that the way people hold a needle is as unique as how they hold a pen.